eriknguyen/react-redux-lab/README.md

     - Can access `context` without passing through levels
     - Can be easily abused and be very careful when using
     - The child can only access `context` after declaring `contextTypes` as a class-level property/variable (use `static`)

+---
+### Middlewares
+#### 1. Middleware in Redux
+  * Sits between action creators and reducers -> intercepts any action
+  * Once actions flow into middleware, the middleware can choose to stop/log/modify/.../do anything with actions

+#### 2. Simple app to display list of users
+  * App Building Process:
+    1. Build app with dummy data
+    2. Replace dummy data with AJAX
+    3. Write middleware to help fetch data

 ## <a id="basic"></a>Modern React with Redux